Tatsfield: Geography

 The village itself is on the North Downs with its centre near its highest point, at an altitude of around 230 m north of the ridge of the North Downs where the North Downs Way passes through the parish.
 The 'village' area is in a small salient of Surrey into the London Borough of Bromley, Greater London (to the west, north and east).
 Biggin Hill is immediately to the north.
 The boundary with Kent is less than 1/2 mile to the east.
 Tatsfield is covered by the Westerham post town, meaning Tatsfield's postal county was Kent.
 Since 1996, the postal county has not been required in postal addresses.

 Etymology

 The origin of the village name is uncertain.
-The English Place Name Society suggests it is derived from 'a field or open land belonging to one Tatol' (possibly a nickname meaning the lively one) The word 'field' denotes a clearing in The Weald, a main Anglo-Saxon forest.
+The English Place Name Society suggests it is derived from 'a field or open land belonging to one Tatol' (possibly a nickname meaning the lively one).
+The word 'field' denotes a clearing in The Weald, a main Anglo-Saxon forest.
 An alternative explanation is that the earliest community began on the hill with church, manor house and rectory.
 The name could therefore derive from Totehylefelde – meaning a look-out place in a clearing.
 The appearance of Tot-hyl in a place name is a reference to a watch hill and quite possibly to the whole system of Anglo-Saxon civil defence involving beacons, watch hill and army roads.
-Tatsfield appears in Domesday Book of 1086 as Tatelefelle.
+Tatsfield appears in the Domesday Book of 1086 as Tatelefelle.